RayOfDaylon/SpaceRox/README.md

 # Stellar Mayhem
-Remake of Atari Asteroids 1979 arcade game using Unreal Engine
+Extended remake of Atari Asteroids 1979 arcade game using Unreal Engine

 "SpaceRox" is the internal project name.